 Visit our fees & funding page for more information.

-You’ll be equipped with the skills required to work across a variety of technical roles within the TV production process, giving you breadth of experience whilst developing a specific area of expertise, with a strong portfolio of TV work.
+Want to be the next Youtuber, Music Video Director, Documentary Filmmaker or if you want to produce the next big Netflix drama then this is the course for you.
+The course will equip you with the skills required to work across a variety of roles within the TV and video production process, giving you breadth of experience whilst developing a specific area of expertise, with a strong portfolio of work.

 This unique three-year programme provides you with the opportunity to study the art and science of TV production alongside local television station Notts TV.
 This gives you the opportunity to graduate with a range of broadcast credits on your CV, enhancing your employability in the TV industry.